West Side Recreation Club

 Club History

-The former West Side Recreation Club’s neglected condition offers little clue to the important role it once played as a political and social hub for South Bend’s Black community in the early twentieth century.
+On South Bend’s West Washington Street, a vacant commercial building offers little clue of its legacy as a political and social hub for South Bend’s Black community in the early twentieth century.

 Todd Zeiger